About

 My name is Prune, and I am a (very) independent reporter and a novelist.
 Born in France in 1981, I graduated with a Master in International Law.
 I have lived in the U.K., Spain, Budapest, Brussels, Paris, and Nicosia before settling in Berlin in 2008.

-I write about women, the post-soviet world and Europe.
-I have worked for Le Nouvel Observateur, Médiapart, Reportagen, Die Zeit, Geo, Vice, The Guardian, Arte or France Télévisions.
-My pieces have been awarded or nominated for the European Press Prize, the True Story Award, the Franco-German Journalism Prize, the Prix Louise Weiss, and the Prix Philippe Chaffanjon.
+I have worked for Le Nouvel Observateur, Médiapart, Médor, Reportagen, Die Zeit, Geo, Vice, The Guardian, Arte or France Télévisions.
+My reporting has been awarded or nominated for the European Press Prize, the True Story Award, the Franco-German Journalism Prize, the Prix Louise Weiss, and the Prix Philippe Chaffanjon.

-Among others, I have investigated the remilitarisation of Kaliningrad and the rhetoric of New Cold War in Europe, the organ trafficking scandals in Kosovo and the failures of international justice, the impunity of mass rapes during the war in Bosnia or the environmental damages of conflicts, such as the tons of chemical and conventional weapons dumped in the Baltic Sea after 1945 and WW2.
+Among many others, I have investigated the remilitarisation of Kaliningrad and the rhetoric of New Cold War in Europe, the organ trafficking scandals in Kosovo and the failures of international justice, the impunity of mass rapes during the war in Bosnia or the ecological damages of conflicts, such as the tons of chemical and conventional munitions dumped in the Baltic Sea after 1945.
+I researched Germany’s tolerance of the far-right, spending months embedded within a radical neo-nazi group called Der Dritte Weg.
+More recently, I have looked into the endemic sexual and moral abuses within the European Parliament and the lack of an efficient anti-harassment policy.

-I am represented by Laurence Laluyaux at RCW Literary Agency, London.
+Member of the reporters collective Longshot, I am represented by Laurence Laluyaux at RCW, London.

 Website: Johan Giraud 😇